How Can Machine Learning Help in Fraud Detection?

 Today business is faced with a growing sophisticated enemy who attacks, responds, and changes tactics very quickly.
 With machine learning (ML), companies can detect, prevent and keep staying ahead of fraud in the long-term.
 Got interested in how it works?
 Then keep reading the article.

-- Implement an effective ML fraud detection system.
+- Implement an effective Machine Learning fraud detection system

 Let’s start with getting to know a couple of recent statistics around fraud to have a general view of the situation.

 According to Statista, a 2020 worldwide survey of fraud examiners revealed significant increases in different types of fraud risks.
 The growth is from 24% in May 2020 to 31% in August 2020.
 Additionally, it is expected to reach about 47% over the next 12 months.

 According to Global Payment Fraud Statistics, Trends & Forecasts by Merchant Savyy, Global losses from payment fraud have tripled from $9.84 billion in 2011 to $32.39 in 2020.
 Moreover, payment fraud is expected to continue increasing and projected to cost $40.62 billion in 2027.
 That is up to 25% higher than in 2020.